ds4015/mnemo/README.md

   *  Store Display
 	-  A text display for shops to buy and sell items

-  *  Graphics Module!
-	-  Most of the hard work is done.
-I think the terminal display can be swapped for OCaml's graphics module for a better visual experience.

 ## Features to be Removed
 The following functionality will be removed: